EnriqueGalindo/Tandem_water_plants/README.md

 you will need to have pipenv installed
 `pip install pipenv`

-## Features

-* The user can view which plant(s) to water on which date(s).
-* The schedule covers the next 12 weeks starting next Monday, with the assumption that next Monday is December 16th, 2019.
-* No plants are watered on Saturdays or Sundays.
-* Each plant is watered on its desired schedule or as close as possible, taking into account weekends.
-* Built out in a python virtual environment so that it is ready to go upon cloning
-* Uses a virtual environment to prevent the need to download various libraries

 ### Next Steps

 Given more time I would have liked to use the library holidays from datetime which is a "fast, efficient Python